 California workers with blossoming families got an extra bit of good news this month.
 On October 12, Governor Jerry Brown signed a new law expanding the state’s leave of absence rules so that more workers can spend time and bond with their newborn babies.
-The law, which will take effect January 2018, expands the California Family Rights Act (CFRA) to cover smaller businesses with fewer employees.
+The new law, which will take effect January 2020, expands the California Family Rights Act (CFRA) to cover smaller businesses with fewer employees.

-While the FMLA/CFRA have long provided job-protected time off for workers in order to spend time with newborns, until now, it’s only applied to companies with at least 50 employees.
+While CFRA have long provided job-protected time off for workers in order to spend time with newborns, until now, it’s only applied to companies with at least 50 employees.
 The new law expands leave protection to California workers employed by companies with 20 to 49 workers.
 This is a huge deal for women seeking to take maternity leave but who work for smaller employers.

 According to an article published on October 12 by the Orange County Register, the expansion will cover 16 percent of the state’s labor force that had heretofore been neglected by existing law.